-The Irish Society for the Prevention of Cruelty to Animals is Ireland’s largest national animal welfare charity, and represents 20 affiliated member societies.
+The Irish Society for the Prevention of Cruelty to Animals (ISPCA) is Ireland’s largest national animal welfare charity, and represents a number of affiliated member societies.
 Together the ISPCA and our members help, rescue, treat and responsibly rehome tens of thousands of animals of all different species.

 In short, we:

-Our Mission is that through education, legislation and ongoing support for our 20 affiliated societies we can Prevent Cruelty to All Animals.
+Our Mission is that through education, legislation and ongoing support, we can Prevent Cruelty to all Animals.

 That we share the earth with other creatures great and small.